Prevention Policy

 Belgian legislation encourages a participatory approach, where workers have a say in safety policy.

-The CPPW is a committee that is to be established in enterprises with 50 employees or more.
-The CPPW consists of representatives of the employer and employees and has the following tasks:
+The CPPW is a committee that must be established in companies with 50 or more employees.
+The CPPW consists of representatives of the employer and employees, with the prevention advisor acting as secretary.
+The CPPW’s tasks include:

 • To advise on prevention policy.